MSzturc/obsidian-advanced-slides/docs/content/themes/_index.md

 	---

-if you want to use a custum theme you can do it!
+If you want to use a custom theme you can do that!
 Just place the theme in the plugins directory and load them from there.

 **Example:**